rid-dim/PySafeAPI/README.md

 --------

 A selection of examples are located in the examples folder.
-They can be run using the following command `python -m examples.EXAMPLE_NAME`
+They can be run using the following command

+`python -m examples.EXAMPLE_NAME`

 E.g To run the upload webpage example run

 `python -m examples.upload_webpage`

 Contributions
 -------------

 If you would like to contribute to the development of this project please feel free to submit a pull request.

 Pull requests should be submitted to the current development branch.
-Pull requests to master will be rejected.
+Pull requests to master may be rejected.

 Contributions for any of the missing URLs, extra examples, documentation and bug fixes are all welcome.